wp-plugins/floating-social-media-icon/readme.txt

 == Changelog ==

+= 1.0.7 =
+* More Icon Theme/Style
+* Updated User Interface
+* Updated Faq
+* Added Google Plus Support

 = 1.0.6 =
-* Fixed Alignment Problem When Displaying All Icons With Bigger Sizes
+* Fixed Alignment Problem When Displaying All Icons With Bigger Size

 = 1.0.5 =
 * Major Fix For More Theme Compatibility